Military Retirement in New Mexico: Complete 2026 Tax Guide

 Quick Summary: New Mexico Military Retirement Taxes (2026)

-- β Military retirement pay: 100% EXEMPT from state tax
+- β Military retirement pay: First $30,000 exempt each year

 - β VA disability payments: Tax-free (federal and state)